RobDavenport/Game-Design/Gamercade Projects/(Untitled) Mecha Fighting Game.md

 C + S: Super

 **Boost System**
 Boost Cancel: Offensive/Pressure.
 Cancel any move and gain directional movement.
-Similar to Drive Rush, FADC, or Roman Cancel.
+Similar to Drive Rush, FADC, or Red/Blue Roman Cancel.
 Boost Shift: Defensive.
 Escape pressure with an invulnerable burst of movement in a direction.
 Usable during blockstun.
+Similar to Alpha Counter, Drive Reversal, or Yellow roman cancel.

 **Character Summary**
 Characters categorized based on movement options (to pair with boost system) and their ideal or effective ranges.
 This chart may be expanded/adjusted in the future.